-Story County Land, LC submitted a preliminary plat for the development of Rose Prairie, a 300-lot rural subdivision lying north of and outside Ames in the Ada Hayden watershed, as a rural subdivision consistent with the policy demands of the Priority Transitional Residential designation.
-On February 10, 2009, the City Council denied the preliminary plat for Rose Prairie because the proposed plat did not meet the minimum standards of the subdivision regulations.
-Following that denial, on February 26, 2009 Story County Land, L.C., the owner, appealed the decision of the City Council to the Iowa District Court.
-Subsequent to that, on April 19, 2009, Story County Land, LC recorded a horizontal regime for the Rose Prairie lot indicating a desire to develop the project as a horizontal property regime (condominium).
-As a condominium, the project would not need a subdivision plat and hence would be able to bypass City jurisdictional review.
-On June 9, 2009, after emerging from closed session, the City Council directed staff to enter into negotiations with Story County Land, LC that might result in the annexation of Rose Prairie and its development in compliance with City subdivision and zoning requirements.
+In the summer of 2009, the City Council denied a proposed preliminary plat for Rose Prairie, a 300-lot rural subdivision lying north of and outside Ames in the Ada Hayden watershed.
+That denial was based on a recommendation from staff that the proposed plat did not meet the minimum standards of the subdivision regulations.
+Following that denial, Story County Land, L.C., the owner, filed suit against the City seeking approval of the proposal.
+The City Council directed staff to enter into negotiations with the owner that might result in the annexation of Rose Prairie and its development in compliance with City subdivision and zoning requirements.

-On September 29, 2009, the City Council reiterated its direction to staff to negotiate and to consider the annexation of the proposed Rose Prairie subdivision.
+On September 29, 2009, the City Council reiterated their direction to staff to negotiate and to consider the annexation of the proposed Rose Prairie subdivision.
 The Council also gave direction to the staff to expand the area under consideration to include additional property owners along Grant Avenue.
 In addition, the Council requested staff to look at the targeted growth strategy and consider how the Northwest priority growth area might be modified if a decision was made to annex towards the north.